-Student/Parent Consent for Telehealth I have read and understand the information practitioner(s), and all of my questions have provided above regarding telehealth, I have disable been answered to my satisfaction. cussed it with the ☐ I hereby give consent for the assessi ments selected above to be conducted via tele nealth.
-I hereby DO NOT give consent for the as sessments selected above to be conducted via telehealth.
-In the event verbal consent is provided, the p practitioner shall complete the section below.
+Student/Parent Consent for Telehealth

+I have read and understand the information provided above regarding telehealth, I have discussed it with the practitioner(s), and all of my questions have been answered to my satisfaction.

+I hereby DO NOT give consent for the assessments selected above to be conducted via telehealth.

+In the event verbal consent is provided, the practitioner shall complete the section below.

 Was consent given verbally?
-Yes No Student Name Birth Student USI Student Date of Parent/Guardian/Adult Student Name Parent/Guardian/Adult Student Signature Date

-Practitioner/Case Manager Signature
+Yes No Student Name Birth Student USI Student Date of Parent/Guardian/Adult Student Name Parent/Guardian/Adult Student Signature Date Practitioner/Case Manager Name Practitioner/Case Manager Signature -

-FOR INTERNAL USE ONLY
+\FOR INTERNAL USE ONLY\